calexlee/settlers-of-catan/README.md

 # Settlers Of Catan
-Our Implementation of the Settlers of Catan Game in Terminal (written in OCaml)
+An Implementation of the Settlers of Catan Game in Terminal (written in OCaml)